 - Prom dresses: Wgirls

-- Professional attire for job-seeking women: Dress For Success
+- Professional attire for job-seeking men and women: Dress For Success

 - Shoes: Nike Reuse-a-Shoe, ShoeBox Recycling, Recycled Runners Soles4Souls program